 TDM efforts in Orange County are not just limited to the implementation of the local TDM ordinance provisions.
 Development of a countywide TDM Strategic Plan is currently underway which aims to provide local jurisdictions with clear goals and guiding principles to encourage coordinated efforts on advancing TDM objectives.
 The plan will include a "Toolbox" of TDM strategies that address Orange County's unique transportation needs accompanied by an Action Plan detailing steps needed to deliver each TDM strategy.
+OCTA is committed to developing multimodal transportation plans to support a safe, sustainable, and equitable transportation system.

 In addition to the development of the TDM Strategic Plan, OCTA completed the Orange County Mobility Hubs Strategy in the fall of 2022.
 Mobility hubs are identifiable places that facilitate more seamless, sustainable, and include travel experiences by co-locating regional and local travel modes and amenities.
-Travel modes include shared e-bikes, e-scooters, ride sharing, and public transportation services, amongst others.
+Travel modes include shared electric bikes (e-bikes), e-scooters, ride sharing, and public transportation services, amongst others.
 Mobility hubs serve to improve access and connectivity to transit stations, reduce congestion and automobile dependency, enhance active transportation, and create a more desirable experience for all public transit passengers.